 Duration: official levels: 4+ hours; user-created rooms and creating your own rooms: basically forever

 Platform: PC, Mac & SteamOS + Linux on Steam

 Pine Studio’s Escape Simulator is not just a single escape room but an entire platform based around playing and creating custom escape games.
 My initial take on Escape Simulator was that it felt eerily similar in some ways to playing an in-person game.
 After putting many hours into playing this title, that still holds true.

 There are three main ways that a player can engage with Escape Simulator.
 There are official escape rooms, a workshop for building custom rooms, and published user-generated rooms.
 Because each of these game modes is unique, I will address them separately.
-Whether you want to explore this game purely as a player, if you just want to build perplexing puzzles, or if you think you can try your hand at both this game has a lot to offer.
+Whether you want to explore this game purely as a player, you just want to build perplexing puzzles, or you think you can try your hand at both this game has a lot to offer.

 12/23/21 Update – This review was originally written in November 2021 and some notes have been added to reflect game updates since then.